RD17/ambar/README.md

 Self-Hosted Ambar can be installed as a set of Docker images.
 Community Edition available for free.
 It's a tiny version of Enterprise Edition with limited number of pipelines and crawlers and disabled authentication.
 Also you can request a free Enterprise Edition trial, drop us an email on hello@ambar.cloud

 * [Docker Installation Instructions](https://blog.ambar.cloud/ambar-installation-step-by-step-guide-2/)

+Docker images can be found on [Docker Hub](https://hub.docker.com/u/ambar/)

 ## Privacy Policy
 [Privacy Policy](https://github.com/RD17/ambar/blob/master/Privacy%20Policy.md)